W427697/Discord-/MIGRATION.md

 In the meantime, these migration notes are the best available documentation on things you should know upgrading to 7.0.

 ### 7.0 breaking changes

+#### Postcss removed

+Storybook 6.x installed postcss by default.
+In 7.0 built-in support has been removed.
+IF you need it, you can add it back using [`@storybook/addon-postcss`](https://github.com/storybookjs/addon-postcss).

 #### Vue3 replaced app export with setup